ohmp/james-project/inconsistencies.md

 Correction can be done from source of truth: `MessageIdToImapUid`.
 Iterating `MessageIdToImapUid` we can rewrite messages marked as recent in `mailboxRecents`.
 Iterating `mailboxRecents`, we remove entries not marked as recent in `MessageIdToImapUid`.

+Note that `mailboxRecents` table can contain many tumbstones (after performing an initial select on a freshly migrates/populated mailbox) generating tumbstone range warnings. https://issues.apache.org/jira/browse/JAMES-3109 proposes to rather rely on the search index for this operation within the Cassandra mailbox.
+We need to evaluate the impact (correctness as it's eventually up to date, performance) but this will effectively solve inconsistencies issues.
+However this might result in large scrolls.

 ## Cassandra counter limitations